A. COMPANY OVERVIEW

 d) Impairment

-The ROU assets are tested for impairment whenever there is an indication that their carrying value may not be recoverable and impairment loss, if any, is recognized in the statement of profit and loss.
+The ROU assets are tested for Impairment whenever there Is an indication that their carrying value may not be recoverable and Impairment loss, If any, Is recognized In the statement of profit and loss.

 v) Inventories

-Raw materials, Components, Stores and Spares, work-in-progress and Finished Goods are valued at lower of cost and net realizable value.
-Cost of inventories is determined on a weighted average basis.
-Finished goods and work-in-progress include cost of conversion and other costs incurred in bringing the inventories to their present location and condition.
+Raw materials.
+Components, Stores and Spares, work-in-progress and Finished Goods are valued at lower of cost and net realizable value.
+Cost of Inventories Is determined on a weighted average basis.
+Finished goods and work-in-progress include cost of conversion and other costs Incurred in bringing the inventories to their present location and condition.

-Raw-materials, Components and other supplies are considered to be realizable at cost if the finished products, in which they will be used are expected to be sold at or above cost
+Raw-materials, Components and other supplies are considered to be realizable at cost If the finished products, In which they will be used are expected to be sold at or above cost

-In the case of manufactured inventory, cost includes an appropriate share of fixed production overhead based on normal operating capacity.
+In the case of manufactured Inventory, cost Includes an appropriate share of fixed production overhead based on normal operating capacity.

 vi) Foreign currency transactions

-Transactions in foreign currencies are recorded in the functional currency at the exchange rates prevailing on the date of transaction.
-Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rate prevailing at the reporting date.
-Non-monetary assets and liabilities that are measured at fair value in a foreign currency are translated into functional currency at the exchange rate when the fair value was determined.
+Transactions In foreign currencies are recorded in the functional currency at the exchange rates prevailing on the date of transaction.
+Monetary assets and liabilities denominated In foreign currencies are translated Into the functional currency at the exchange rate prevailing at the reporting date.
+Non¬ monetary assets and liabilities that are measured at fair value In a foreign currency are translated Into functional currency at the exchange rate when the fair value was determined.
 Non-monetary assets and liabilities that are measured based on the historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.
-Exchange differences are recognised in the profit or loss.
+Exchange differences are recognised In the profit or loss.

-vii) Employee benefits
+vli) Employee benefits

-a) Short-term employee benefits :
+a) Short-term employee benefits:

-Short-term employee benefits are recognized as an expense at the undiscounted amount in the statement of profit and loss for the year in which related services are rendered.
+Short-term employee benefits are recognized as an expense at the undiscounted amount in the statement of profit and loss for the year In which related services are rendered.

-b) Post employment benefits:
+b) Post employment benefits: i) Defined contribution plan:

-ii) Defined benefit plan:
+II) Defined benefit plan:

-Company's liability towards gratuity in accordance with the Payment of Gratuity Act, 1972 is determined based on actuarial valuation using the Projected Unit Credit Method as at the reporting date.
-The company contributes all the ascertained liabilities to SBI Life Insurance which administers the contributions and makes the payment at retirement, death, incapacitation or termination of employment.
+Company’s liability towards gratuity In accordance with the Payment of Gratuity Act, 1972 is determined based on actuarial valuation using the Projected Unit Credit Method as at the reporting date.
+The company contributes all the ascertained liabilities to SBI Life Insurance which administers the contributions and makes the payment at retirement, death, Incapacitation or termination of employment.

 c) Other Long-term employee benefits: